PokePiece/Renevade/README.md

 ***

-Renevade transforms the Webtrix from a spatial map into a fully realized hyper-web capital, blending real-time AI, immersive 3D navigation, and modular subsystem logic for the next generation of interactive web experiences.Server for the Webtrix, hosted to store and embody core intelligence platforms.
+Renevade transforms the Webtrix from a spatial map into a fully realized web capital, blending real-time AI, immersive 3D navigation, and modular subsystem logic for the next generation of interactive web experiences.Server for the Webtrix, hosted to store and embody core intelligence platforms.